XxDaShTixX/PDFMultiTool/README.md

   <img src="https://i.postimg.cc/rsb6VqW4/image.png" width="auto">
 </p>

-# ⭐ Features
+# ⭐ Main Features
-The following is a list of the project's features.
-The checkboxes indicate the implementation status of each feature.
-A checked box signifies that the feature has been successfully implemented, while an unchecked box indicates a feature that is yet to be implemented:
+The following is a list of the project's main features.
+A '✅' signifies that the feature has been successfully implemented, while a '⭕' indicates a feature that is yet to be implemented:

-[X] Convert PDF files to other extensions.
+✅ Convert PDF files to other extensions.
 List of support extensions:
 - .eps ➡️ .pdf
 - .pcl ➡️ .pdf
 - .ps ➡️ .pdf